 The Qpractice study plan is designed to help designers complete all 3 sections in one exam season, from January through April or July through October.

-With our new simple pricing and monthly subscription options, you can take the exams in any order you wish, over a period of time.
+With our new simple pricing and monthly subscription options, you can take the exams in any order you wish over time.